Our Methodology 2022

 To assess the progress of PHA partner commitments, we work with a team of external verifiers, including:

 - Leading Health, LLC

 Methodology - Corporate Partners and Commitments

 PepsiCo’s progress towards meeting goals to reduce added sugars in its beverage portfolio and reduce sodium and saturated fat in its convenient foods portfolio was reviewed by Altarum, a nonprofit research and consulting organization hired by Partnership for a Healthier America to serve as an independent verifier for partnership commitments.
-During a virtual meeting held in May 2022, an Altarum staff member reviewed SKU-level data on beverages and convenient foods sold in PepsiCo’s top global beverage markets and top global convenient foods markets, as well as governance documents detailing the methodology used by PepsiCo to determine the total beverage and convenient foods volumes sold in these markets and nutritional information related to products sold in these markets, including definitions, assumptions, calculations, and rounding procedures.
+An Altarum staff member reviewed SKU-level data on beverages and convenient foods sold in PepsiCo’s top global beverage markets and top global convenient foods markets, as well as governance documents detailing the methodology used by PepsiCo to determine the total beverage and convenient foods volumes sold in these markets and nutritional information related to products sold in these markets, including definitions, assumptions, calculations, and rounding procedures.
 Product data and methods were reviewed for completeness against guidelines agreed upon by PepsiCo and Partnership for a Healthier America, as well as publicly available information on PepsiCo products.
 Calculations were reviewed for accuracy and reproducibility using a random sample of U.S. beverage and convenient foods products from PepsiCo’s portfolio and publicly available data on nutrients in the selected products.

 Methodology - Good Food for All